tarwn/lessthandot-hugo/blogs/content/posts/2009-04-13-copy-sql-server-database.md

 Copy Database Wizard

 1) Connect to the instance using SSMS.
 Right click the database you want to copy.
-Scroll to Tasks and select “Copy Database…”
+Scroll to Tasks and select “Copy Database...”

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//copydb_1.gif" alt="" title="" />